jpdery/moobile-core-doc/Source/Classes/Dialog/Alert.md

 ### hideAnimated() {#hideAnimated}

-Hides the alert with an animation by adding the `hide-animated` CSS class to the element.
+Hides this alert with an animation by adding the `hide-animated` CSS class to the element.
 Update the properties of this CSS class to customize the animation.

 #### Returns: